-In 2018, I started working on the PhD project Governing urban transformations: Cycling in the cities of the future.
+In 2018 I started working on the PhD project Governing urban transformations: Cycling in the cities of the future.
 My research aims to provide novel insights on governance for urban transformations by extending theorisations of sustainability transitions beyond innovation-centred transition management thinking.
-Throughout the project I will analyse emerging understandings, of and knowledge about, smart cycling; urban planning policies and material interventions in cycling infrastructure; and, cycling cultures and practices.

-I have an academic background in environmental and energy sciences with a specialization in environmental management (B.Sc.), where I started working on questions surrounding the promotion of cycling.
+I have an academic background in Environmental and Energy Sciences with a specialization in Environmental Management (B.Sc.).
+During my B.Sc.
+I started working on questions concerning the promotion of cycling.
 During my Master´s studies in Environmental Science in Europe (EnvEuro) at the University of Copenhagen and SLU, I continued along a management track and increasingly focused on issues of land use conflicts and planning.
 I concluded my master studies with a Master´s thesis on the acceptance of coastal wind power in Denmark.

 I gained working experience as a student assistant at the environmental consultancy Tauw in the Netherlands and Germany and as University research assistant.